lucarno/geocoded_voting_stations/README.md

 The list of all voting stations come from here: https://drive.google.com/file/d/0B85iHUpDSZB5elVFd2R1XzAzX1U/view

-I cannot give credit to the person who has published this list that was first provided for that person by the Electoral Authority because I cannot remember where I got it.
+I cannot give credit to the person who has published the voting stations' file that was first provided for that person by the Electoral Authority because I cannot remember where I got it.
 If you know or are that person, please let me know and I will give you full credit.
 I apologize for not taking note.

 I have that same file converted to csv here: